umutoztunc/umutoztunc.github.io/_posts/2020-06-29-0ctf-happytree.md

 - The input might be xored with a secret value **after** the encryption loop.
 - Or, it might get xored with a secret value **before** the encryption loop.

 If it is the first case, then the secret value must be `0x121eda9a ^ 0x6d4416c0` which is `0x7f5acc5a`.
 For the second case then the secret value must be `decrypt(0x6d4416c0) ^ 0x41414141` which is `0xAAAAAAAA`.

 It turned out that both approaches successfully work.
 I have chosen to use the first one in my script.
-Here my the final script:
+Here is my final script:

 ```python
 #!/usr/bin/env python